 Patrick is a corporate lawyer practicing across a number of industry sectors but specialising in the mining and energy sectors within Sub-Saharan Africa.

-His experience includes domestic and cross-border M&A transactions, private equity, corporate restructurings, and black economic empowerment and indigenisation transactions.
-Patrick regularly advises domestic and multinational companies on corporate governance and compliance issues and has advised a number of international banks on precious metal transactions.
+His experience includes domestic and cross-border M&A transactions, joint ventures, private equity, corporate restructurings, and black economic empowerment and indigenisation transactions.

-Patrick is an accomplished domestic and international speaker on the topic of mining law.
-He has been recognised as a 'leading lawyer' in Who's Who Legal (Mining) 2019, 2020 and 2021 and noted in Legal 500 (2021) as a ‘key name’ for mining transactions.
-He is also the recent recipient of the 2020 Client Choice Award for 'Energy & Natural Resources' in South Africa.
+Patrick has been recognised as a 'leading lawyer' in Who's Who Legal (Mining) 2019 - 2021 and noted in Legal 500 (2021) as a ‘key name’ for mining transactions.
+He is also the recipient of the 2020 and 2021 Client Choice Award for 'Energy & Natural Resources' in South Africa.

-Patrick’s clients have praised him as “pragmatic and commercial” and value his “lightning quick response time and accuracy when handling sophisticated cross-border transactions”. – Who’s Who Legal: Mining 2021.
+Patrick’s clients have praised him as “pragmatic and commercial” and value his “lightning quick response time and accuracy when handling sophisticated cross-border transactions”. – Who’s Who Legal 2021.

 Patrick's experience includes advising: